 We then gasped in horror as he fell, after which he jumped up again apparently unscathed.
 He covered himself, joking about this with a comic Frank Spencer line leaving me to wonder if it was part of the act.
 Either way, I was super impressed, with his performance and on reading more about Crawford learned that he was circus trained and did his own stunts in this comedy TV show.
 I was also probably more impressed with Crawford being the first celebrity I saw live and not on telly, but that’s a story for another day.

-On hearing about the film The Walk (2015), Darlin’ Husband and I avoided it on its 3D showing at the local cinema, due to our mutual dislike of heights which even on-screen leads me to feel a wee bit icky.
+On hearing about the film The Walk (2015), Darlin Husband and I avoided it on its 3D showing at the local cinema, due to our mutual dislike of heights which even on-screen leads me to feel a wee bit icky.
 This I discovered even happens in the cinema, especially during Gravity (2013) – even George Clooney’s stories didn’t distract me – and in 2015’s Fast and Furious 7 (Jason Statham didn’t work either).
 I totally preferred the safety of watching this film on a smaller screen after hearing of the aerial shots and the plot of the movie.

 The film tells of a Frenchman Philippe Petit played by Joseph Gordon-Levitt.
 In the early 1970s Petit is a street performer, he mimes, juggles, rides his unicycle and does a high wire act in the Paris streets, illegally.
 These scenes set with a familiar soundtrack of 1970s tunes – albeit sung in French – are in black and white, with splashes of colour to fun effect.

-After a magic trick where he catches a spectator’s gobstopper in his mouth, he gets toothache.
-Waiting for the dentist, in the waiting room, he falls in love…with a crazy but inspirational idea as he reads a magazine article of the Twin Towers being built in New York.
+After a magic trick where he catches a spectator’s gobstopper in his mouth, he gets a toothache.
+Waiting for the dentist, in the waiting room, he falls in love…with a crazy but inspirational idea as he reads a magazine article about the Twin Towers being built in New York.
 Acquiring this article, with a sneeze to cover him ripping out the page, he tells us of this plan… he will walk between the two Towers on a high wire.

 This was a lovely way of showing it, and much more effective than the conventional montage.
 As an adult, he breaks into the circus top to try their high wire as you do.
 He is caught by Papa Rudy, but he catches his eye with his juggling.
 After money changes hands, Rudy agrees to teach Petit the tools and tricks of this art.